Umi4Life/NAGEKI-3.33/README.md

 2. You should now have 7 big parts; top, wad(left), wad(right), side(north), side(south), bottom.
 Everything except bottom part can be screwed together with self threading hole.
 Then mount cabinet magnet onto the bottom part.
 3. Loosely mount side button and run cable down into the hole.
 Glue M5 nut on the WAD cover hole and mount it over side button.
-Make sure the side button backplate doesn't get caught in between and start righting the screws
+Make sure the side button backplate doesn't get caught in between and start tightening the screws
 4. Mount lever assembly under the case then insert the knob.
 Use teflon tape to make the knob tight-fit and start smacking it into place
 (hold the bottom of the lever while doing so, be careful damaging/breaking the top side!).
 Make sure that the countersunk screws is flush with the surface to prepare for acrylic cover.